4dcoder/digital-currency-exchange-redux/README.md

 Enter a bitcoin amount and click calculate
 The exchanged amount for three currencies will be displayed below

-The app does not track results.
-The app integrates with Bittrex and Poloniex
+The app store requested exchange rates in redis keyed by time The app integrates with Bittrex and Poloniex